My Dinner

 • Get the consistency of the Flammkuchen dough right.
 The dough should not be too sticky and stick to the bowl.
 If necessary add more flour.

-• Roll out the dough directly on the baking parchment.
-It allows you to roll out the dough very thin without it ripping when transferring to the baking tray.
+• Roll out the dough directly on the parchment paper.
+It allows you to roll out the dough very thinly without it ripping when transferring to the baking tray.

 • Use the dough at room temperature.
 Do not store it in the fridge as this will make it harder to roll out.
-Also, a well kneaded dough will be more elastic.
-Also, the addition of oil will make the dough smoother and easier to work with so do not save on the oil.
+Also, a well-kneaded dough will be more elastic.
+Also, adding oil will make the dough smoother and easier to work with so do not save on the oil.

 • For the ultimate base use a pizza stone.
 You can just place it in the oven and it will heat up.